Empire-Strikes-Back/Kuiil/readme.txt

-i am Kuiil, my cut is half the blurrg you've hepled capture
+my cut is half the blurrg you've hepled capture

 my language is clojure
 my runtime is jvm